Neuroblastoma is a rare type of cancer that mostly affects babies and young children.

 - bone marrow biopsies – to see if there are cancer cells in the bone marrow

-Once these tests have been completed, it will usually be possible to confirm if the diagnosis is neuroblastoma and determine what stage it is.
+Once these tests have been completed, it'll usually be possible to confirm if the diagnosis is neuroblastoma and determine what stage it is.

 Stages of neuroblastoma

 As with most cancers, neuroblastoma is given a stage.
-This indicates if it has spread and, if so, how far.
+This indicates if it's spread and, if so, how far.

 The staging system used for neuroblastoma is:

-- stage L1 – the cancer is just in one place and hasn't spread, and can be removed by surgery
+- stage L1 – the cancer is just in 1 place and has not spread, and can be removed by surgery

-- stage L2 – the cancer is in one place and hasn't spread, but can't be removed safely by surgery
+- stage L2 – the cancer is in 1 place and has not spread, but cannot be removed safely by surgery

 - stage M – the cancer has spread to other parts of the body